olegasd123/dynamics-365-tools/README.md

 Notes:

 - Set `resource` if the token audience is not the org URL.
 Turn on `userAgentEnabled` or set `userAgent` to add a custom header to every HTTP call.
-- `createMissingWebResources: false` blocks creation; publish will only update existing items for that environment.
+- `createMissingComponents: false` blocks creation; publish will only update existing web resources and will refuse new plugin assemblies for that environment.

 ### Authenticate